Privacy & Security Centre

 Gmail for consumers and G Suite users run on the same infrastructure, which helps us deliver high performance, reliability and security to all of our users.
 However, G Suite is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.

 Like many email providers, we carry out scanning in Gmail to keep our customers secure and to improve their product experience.
 In Gmail for G Suite, this includes virus and spam protection, spell checking, relevant search results and features such as Priority Inbox and auto-detection of calendar events.
 Scanning to provide product features is carried out on all incoming emails and is 100% automated.
 We do NOT scan G Suite emails for advertising purposes.

 Schools can opt in to our data processing amendment and model contract clauses.
-These are an additional means of meeting the adequacy and security requirements of the EU Data Protection Directive.
 Model contract clauses were created specifically by the European Commission to permit the transfer of personal data from Europe.